fuwhis/.NETPatterns/Bridge_Pattern/README.md

 ConcreteImplementorB Operation
 ```
 ### Real-world code in C#
-This real-world code demonstrates the creation of different animal worlds for a computer game using different factories.
-Although the animals created by the Continent factories are different, the interactions among the animals remain the same.
+This real-world code demonstrates the Bridge pattern in which a BusinessObject abstraction is decoupled from the implementation in DataObject.
+The DataObject implementations can evolve dynamically without changing any clients.

 **Output**
 ```